victorli112/yelp-web-scraper/README.md

 It is recommended to run the script separately for each query and migrate the data before going onto the next query.

 The script also requires the use of a ScraperAPIClient account to web-scrape without being blacklisted.
+Your specific token should be inputted where TOKEN is written on line 83.

 You **MUST** use Google Colab to run the python script.

-The token should be inputted where TOKEN is written on line 83.

 ** For the txt to xlsw script, document names and columns should be updated before each use.
 Be careful updating columns and check before changing it or data may be overwritten.
 Additionally, this should be ran locally where the script has access to both the the txt document and the xlsw document.